Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   to relate to the media presentation (e.g. program information, splice information , chapter information) and not to a specific track.
 For track specific metadata other structures like the CMAF header can be used.
-  Configuration of the receiving on how to handle the metadata is out of scope of current document.
+  Configuration of the receiving entity on how to handle the metadata is out of scope of current document.
-  More information about this will be given in supplementatal documents on implementation guidelines and best practices.
-  A default behavior could be to embed the metadata events as eventmessages in each audio track in the switching sets for delivery.
+  More information about this will be given in supplementatal documents on implementation guidelines and best practices, that specify some recommended practices and example implmeentation.
+For example, a default behavior could be to embed the metadata events as eventmessages in each audio track in the switching sets for delivery.

   The following steps are recommended for timed metadata
   ingest related to events, tags, ad markers and